Smart "Predict, then Optimize": ``Predict, then Optimize'' Framework

 In standard applications of the ``Predict, then Optimize'' framework, as in Example \ref{nf}, the loss function that is used is completely independent of the nominal optimization problem.
 In other words, the underlying structure of the optimization problem $P(\cdot)$ does not factor into the loss function and therefore the training of the prediction model.
-For example, when $\ell(\hat c, c) = \tfrac{1}{2}\|\hat c - c\|_2^2$, this corresponds to the mean squared error.
+For example, when $\ell(\hat c, c) = \tfrac{1}{2}\|\hat c - c\|_2^2$, this corresponds to the least squares (LS) loss function.
 Moreover, if $\calH$ is a set of linear predictors, then \eqref{erm1} reduces to a standard least squares linear regression problem.
-In contrast, our focus in Section \ref{sec:spo} is on the construction of loss functions that intelligently measure errors in predicting cost vectors and leverage problem structure when training the prediction model.
+In contrast, our focus in Section \ref{sec:spo} is on the construction of loss functions that measure decision errors in predicting cost vectors by leveraging problem structure.